BetMGM NC promo code GOALNEWS: Bet $5, get $150 bonus | Goal.com US

-The first of the Champions League quarter finals kick off tonight, with some of Europe’s biggest teams in action.
-Plus, there are huge games in the NBA as the playoff picture sharpens.
+The second set of Champions League quarter finals kick off today as more of Europe’s best clubs clash.
+Later, there is more action from the tight NBA playoff race.

 BetMGM North Carolina promo code